 I suppose the thorn in the side of this otherwise idyllic bohemian life of mine is that I still feel unsatisfied.
 Maybe more specifically, I have this sense that these goals aren’t totally mine.
 I have this sense that I am doing all of these things for these abstract externalities, because they contribute to some other, future Brennan that will be glad of them.
 I do them because they are good for my mind, they are good for my body, but in a way that somehow feels segmented off from me, whatever or whoever that is.
 This isn’t to say that I think those are bad things, that it’s bad to be fit or well read or something, but that I some times feel like I’m doing those things for the list, rather than myself.
 I perform tasks because the list is there, and necessitates them, it exerts this odd power over me.
 Going further, I create these tasks because I will fulfill them, maybe not because they are what I want or need.
 But this then introduces another question, what is it I want or need?
 Are my “wants” a trustworthy source?
 If the answer to that is, as I suspect, no, then how do I choose what to do with my day?
 This anxiety is like a root growing in concrete, slowly splitting it apart and questioning it’s integrity.
 Eventually that question has to become, what is good for me?
 What is good?

 At the same time, I should acknowledge that my productivity can be, and has been, good for me.
 Running more has been great, my body feels much healthier and it certainly improves my mood.
 Making myself read again, and finding a passion for learning and exploration again through more books has been one of the greatest things I’ve probably ever done for myself.
 I feel like I have a brain, and can build opinions on things, it has been enormously uplifting, so clearly productivity isn’t completely bad.
 I suppose the question that matters is, am I doing these things for the right reasons?
 I worry that for me, “productivity” can sort of replace intentionality, which is the other word I’ve been waiting to use.
 I find that I can absolutely sleepwalk through life, not in that I don’t appreciate things or don’t try to achieve outcomes that are good to me, but I forget to think about why I’m doing things.
-In this respect, social media is clearly one of the worst things to happen to me, with its architecture of addiction and compulsion, though I will restrain myself from re-writing my Masters thesis here.

 Lets briefly reflect here, because I am beginning to lose the plot myself.
 I’m concerned with what a “good day” is, because I am constantly asking myself whether or not I am having one.
 Thinking about that more reveals that good days are automatically ones that I have with my friends and family, and outside of that I try to make myself have “productive” days, though that is problematic.
 I need to ask myself, is productivity simply a bitter fruit, one that I have to careful with, or is there something more essential to it that I can focus on instead?